The Habitat

 JohnDWilliams / Getty Images

-Blowing dust and low humidity levels combined with high winds can damage tomato plant leaves and stems.
+Blowing dust, low humidity, and high winds can damage tomato plant leaves and stems.
 The edges of the leaves start to die before twisting and curling.
 In some cases, the wind is merely drying out the leaves at a rate faster than they can pull in soil moisture.
 Placing a fence around the tomatoes or surrounding them with wind-tolerant shrubs will protect them.

 07